davidZakaria/English-Platform-/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 👨‍💻 Author
+## 👨‍💻 Created By

+**Ms. Georgette Youssef**
+English Teacher | Saint Fatima Language School
+20+ Years of Teaching Excellence

-Built with ❤️ for English teachers in Egypt
+Built with ❤️ for my students and the future of English education in Egypt

 ## 🙏 Acknowledgments

-- Inspired by leading educational platforms
+- Inspired by 20+ years of classroom teaching experience
-- Designed with input from Egyptian secondary school teachers
+- Designed specifically for secondary school English students
-- Built with modern web technologies
+- Built with modern web technologies to enhance learning
+- Dedicated to all my students at Saint Fatima Language School

-## 📞 Support
+## 📞 Contact

-For support, email support@englishteacher.platform or create an issue in the repository.
+**Ms. Georgette Youssef**
+Saint Fatima Language School
+For inquiries about the platform or enrollment, please contact through the school.

 ---

-**Made with 💙 for Education in Egypt** 🇪🇬
+**Made with 💙 by Ms. Georgette Youssef for Excellence in English Education** 🇪🇬